render-engine/render-engine/docs/QUICKSTART.md

 Where is it pulling content _from_?

 It's whatever you have 'content_path' set in your engine.
 By default it's `./content`.
-This will create a [[Collection]] for each markdown or html file (by default) files and create a page for each one.
+This will create a [[Collection]] for each _markdown_ (.md, .markdown) or _.html_ (by default) files and create a page for each one.

 ## Generating the files
-This is what makes the magic happen!
+This is what makes the magic happen! 💫

 To generate the file, call `engine.run()` at the end!
+This will create html pages for all of the content that we built and store them in the output_path (`./output` by default)